 - suggestive resonance with distant or deceptively related ideas or images

 - the selective or comprehensive alteration of image hues and their tonal relationships

 - introducing a "narrative disruption" - that is, the presence of discordant and competing narratives as to what the picture seems to be about

 - other techniques as well

 As a playful device for engaging viewers, beauty alienation in photography has roots as old as the artform.
-To pick just one celebrated, early example, consider the quasi-aerial disorientation of subject in the photo of accumulated dust on a sheet of glass in Marcel Duchamp's studio, usually titled "Dust Breeding" (1920), by Man Ray.
+To pick an early celebrated example, consider the quasi-aerial disorientation of subject in Man Ray's 1920 photo of accumulated dust on a sheet of glass in Marcel Duchamp's studio, usually titled "Dust Breeding."

 Images that deploy alienated beauty should be seductive, "make sense," and be convincing to the eye on their own, altered terms.
 My experimental practice of alienation (which is described at length in my essay, ideas) strives to expand the boundaries of what a photo-based image may, for the sake of creating fresh aesthetic excitement, be permitted to represent and express in relation to its ostensible content.

-66 alienated images, the first of the four galleries in this grouping, lays out these procedures as it goes along.
+99 alienated images, the first of the five galleries in this grouping, lays out these procedures as it goes along.

-33 floe abstractions renders, in an updated take on Stieglitz's cloudbank "equivalent" experiment, a world of water whose ambiguities of subject and scale confound whether these are submarine macro-images or shots of sky and space.
+33 floe abstractions is an updated take on Stieglitz's cloudbank "equivalent" experiment, rendering a world of water whose ambiguities of subject and scale confound whether these are submarine macro-images or shots of sky and space.

-My tactical approach is explained in more detail within the commentaries accompanying the related galleries, where you may judge for yourself whether or not you like the brave new visual world conjured there.
+You may judge for yourself whether or not you like the brave new visual world conjured by these explorations.